We eat meat sometimes. Even though we’re Buddhist.

-Nonetheless, he also explains that are three cases where you should NOT accept a meal with meat in it: if the animal is seen being killed, heard being killed, or suspected as having been killed especially for you.
+Nonetheless, he also explains that are three cases where you should NOT accept a meal with meat in it: if the animal is seen, heard, or suspected as having been killed especially for you.

 For example, I would never order lobster in a restaurant, because I know the person will go and kill it right then especially for me; so if I order lobster, I will deliberately and knowingly cause the death of this being.

-Similarly, if I go to the port specially to buy fish freshly killed from the sea – this is wrong, because I’m happy that it’s killed NOW; I take pleasure in the present killing of this living being.
-It’s still not exactly the same as killing the fish, but it’s a wrong and harmful thought to have inside me.
-Whereas, if I’m at the grocery and I see a packet of meat in front of me, there is no reason for me to take any pleasure in the death of that being, the animal is already long dead, the event of cruelty has long passed and nothing I do now will have any effect on it.
+Similarly, if I go to the port specially to buy fish so that they will be freshly killed from the sea – this is wrong, because I’m happy that it has been killed NOW; I take pleasure in the present killing of this living being.
+It’s still not exactly the same as killing the fish with my own hand, and it is not as bad an action, but it’s a wrong and harmful thought to have inside me.
+Whereas, if I’m at the grocery and I see a packet of frozen meat in front of me, there is no reason and no condition there for me to feel happy at the death of this animal; and nothing I do now will change anything for that animal.

 As before, it all comes back to what is happening in your mind, what your intention is.

-If, for example, I say that as long as one eats vegetables this is doing good, and as long as one eats meat, this is doing wrong, I will not see the greed in someone who spends half their income on buying fancy and expensive vegetarian ingredients, but cooks only for themselves, or appreciate the generosity in someone who spends an afternoon cooking a big chicken curry for their flatmates to share.
+For example, if my code of morality is vegetarianism, I will not see greediness in someone who spends half their income on buying fancy and expensive organic vegetarian ingredients, but cooks only for themselves – they eat vegetarian, therefore they are doing good!
+I will not appreciate the generosity in someone who spends an afternoon cooking a big chicken curry for the people in their community to share – they are cooking meat, therefore they are doing wrong.
 My attention is focused on the “bad” chicken of one, and the “good” vegetables of the other, and not on what is driving them inside.